Rakan-Rouchdi/comp3011-search-engine/README.md

 - JSON storage keeps the saved index readable and easy to inspect for a small coursework dataset.
 - The crawler uses a 6-second politeness window to avoid sending rapid repeated requests to the website.
 - Multi-word `find` uses the inverted index to intersect pages containing all query words, which is efficient and simple to explain.

+## GenAI Statement
+Generative AI tools were used as supporting tools during this coursework.
+ChatGPT was used mainly to interpret the brief, plan the development workflow, evaluate design decisions, and structure the explanation for the final video.
+Codex was used mainly for repository auditing, code review, test suggestions, and identifying small implementation risks.

+This support was useful for reviewing the project from a stricter perspective.
+For example, the review process identified that `/` and `/page/1` could be indexed as duplicate versions of the first quote listing page, and it also highlighted a politeness edge case where a failed request still needed to count as a request attempt.
+These issues were then fixed and verified with focused tests.

+AI suggestions were not accepted automatically.
+One important example was multi-word search: an exact phrase interpretation was considered, but the final implementation keeps all-query-word matching because the coursework example indicates that `find good friends` should return pages containing both `good` and `friends`.
+This required comparing the AI suggestion against the brief, checking the code behaviour, and justifying the final design decision.

+Overall, GenAI improved development speed and supported critical review, but responsibility for understanding, testing, and validating the final implementation remained with the developer.